team113sanger/neoantigen-nf/README.md

 eval "$(${CONDA_PATH} shell.bash hook)"
 ```

+## Step 4 - Modify the file `params.json`
+Another thing you have to do before triggering the `neoantigen-nf` pipeline is tweak the file `params.json`, so that it contains the paths to the inputs the pipeline will need.

-## Step 4 - Run the neoantigen pipeline
+## Step 5 - Run the neoantigen pipeline
 ```
 module load nextflow
 nextflow run main.nf -params-file params.json -c nextflow.config -profile farm22